USDA-SCINet/scinet-workbooks/workbooks/_geospatial/machine-learning/image-ml/classical-machine-learning.md

     The overall accuracy is: 0.7692307692307693

-## <span style='color:Green'> Your turn: </span>
-Choose two or more categories from the CalTech101 dataset that you think might be more or less amenable to discrimination using certain feature subsets.
+{% include alert class="question" title="Your turn" content="Choose two or more categories from the CalTech101 dataset that you think might be more or less amenable to discrimination using certain feature subsets.
 Using those categories, explore the discriminative capabilities of different feature subsets.
-The basic code for using color features only for the `'emu'` versus `'flamingo'` classification problem is copied into the cell below for ease of editing.
+The basic code for using color features only for the `'emu'` versus `'flamingo'` classification problem is copied into the cell below for ease of editing." %}

 ```python